eosphoros-ai/liteio/doc/en/introduction.md

 ## **Thin Provisioning**

-LitelO also offers Thin Provisioning capabilities, which enable over-provisioning of storage at the single-machine dimension, making it suitable for storage products like MySQL that do not pre-allocate storage space.
+LitelO also offers Thin Provisioning capability, which enable over-provisioning of storage at the single-machine dimension, making it suitable for storage products like MySQL that do not pre-allocate storage space.
 Coupled with hot migration capabilities, Thin Provisioning allows for rapid and seamless data migration to nodes with available space when the storage capacity of a single machine is insufficient.
 Since LitelO is not a distributed storage architecture, the use of Thin Provisioning requires precise control of the over-provisioning ratio and the total amount of over-provisioned resources to ensure that data can be quickly migrated in the event of space constraints, thus preventing damage to business.

 # **Practice**